hyundai-robotics/doc-spot-weld/book.md

 </br>

 (2)  **Gun search reference position record**

-    In the case of a gun type (servo gun, equalizerless gun) for which the controller manages the tip consumption amount, the reference position should be determined first, and then the actual c35onsumption amount will be calculated based on it.
+  - In the case of a gun type (servo gun, equalizerless gun) for which the controller manages the tip consumption amount, the reference position should be determined first, and then the actual c35onsumption amount will be calculated based on it.

--   Invalid
+  - disable
    The actual consumption amount is calculated based on the determined reference position.
--   Valid
+  - enable
-      As the reference position is to be determined to calculate the consumption amount, >>> it would be no problem to perform recording once initially while new tips are attached.
+    As the reference position is to be determined to calculate the consumption amount,  it would be no problem to perform recording once initially while new tips are attached.

 (3)  **Unit of the servo gun force**

-    Selects the unit of the squeezing force for the control of the servo gun.
+  - Selects the unit of the squeezing force for the control of the servo gun.

 (4)  **Automatic adjustment of servo gun welding step record position**

-    Selects whether to adjust the position of the servo gun in the Move statement recorded in consideration of the panel thickness measured while the gun is squeezed during the execution of the Spot statement.
+  - Selects whether to adjust the position of the servo gun in the Move statement recorded in consideration of the panel thickness measured while the gun is squeezed during the execution of the Spot statement.
 Set it to “Valid” after teaching is completed or deformation of the servo gun has occurred.
 After that, play back the work program once in automatic mode, then the record position will be simply adjusted based on optimal conditoins.
 With those features, this function can be usefully applied.

 # 5.2 Welding gun parameter